Faculty of Engineering

 - Be part of an exciting field that integrates biology and engineering to improve quality of life.

-- Through optional modules you’ll have a variety of ways to explore your area of interest.
+- Through optional modules and an in-depth research project you’ll have a variety of ways to explore your area of interest.

 The course has been developed in line with accreditation standards and will seek to be formally accredited at the earliest opportunity, backdating this status to those who have previously studied on the programme.